-Desperate need can be found not just across the ocean, but also in our own neighborhoods.
-Nearly 1 in 5 children in the U.S. lives in poverty, and that’s why World Vision also works here at home.
-From helping families in distressed and underserved communities to responding to domestic disasters, let’s join together and answer Jesus’ call to love our closest neighbors.
+We can find desperate need not only across the ocean but also in our own neighborhoods.
+One in seven children in the United States live in poverty.
+That’s why World Vision works not only in the U. S. but also worldwide.
+From helping families in distressed and underserved communities in the U.S. to responding to domestic disasters, let’s answer Jesus’ call to love our closest neighbors.

 The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’—Matthew 25:40, NIV

 After Jesus was resurrected, He returned to His disciples to teach them more about the kingdom of God.
 He promised they would be empowered by the Holy Spirit to be His witnesses — first to their neighbors in Jerusalem, then to the surrounding region, and finally to the entire world.
-The apostles’ initial ministry happened because they saw need among their neighbors.
+The apostles’ initial ministry happened because they saw the need among their neighbors.

-This month, join us as we pray for U.S. children and families living in poverty.
+Join us as we pray for U.S. children and families living in poverty.

-Pray for single mothers.
+Pray for single mothers and fathers.